iandev/genericmetrics/README.md

 	Foo *Foo
 	c prometheus.Counter
 }
-// NewFooMetric returns an instance of a FooMetricCounter and registers the counter with prometheus func NewFooCounter(m *Foo) FooCounter {
+// NewFooCounter returns an instance of a FooCounter and registers the counter with prometheus func NewFooCounter(m *Foo) FooCounter {
 	labels := []string{
 		"Tag1",